Memory Safety

 | ASan | macOS | Full workspace | No (runtime mismatch) | No |

-| ASan | Windows | Full workspace | Not yet (no mismatch — see future work) | No |
+| ASan | Windows | Full workspace | Experimental (asan-windows-full, continue-on-error — see future work) | No |

 | Valgrind | Linux (manual) | Full | Full | Yes |